Tigers vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- In 14 starts, Heaney has pitched through or past the fifth inning 10 times.
-He has a season average of 5.2 frames per outing.
+- Perez has pitched five or more innings in two straight games and will look to extend that streak.

-- He has finished three appearances without allowing an earned run in 14 chances this season.
+- In 15 appearances this season, he has finished two without allowing an earned run.

 |Opponent